Apprenticeships for individuals

 Degree Apprenticeships are academic based and can take up to 3 to 4 years to complete.
 Learners can get a Student Loan to cover a Degree Apprenticeship from the Student Loans Company.
 All our degree Apprenticeships are run and operated by the appropriate University.

 High Apprenticeships can be either academic or are vocational based courses and normally last 1 to 2 years (Learners CANNOT access a student loan for these courses).
-Delivery of all vocational courses is the responsibility of STAR Skills Limited and the delivery of all the academic courses is the responsibility of the appropriate University.
+Delivery of all vocational courses is our responsibility and the delivery of all the degree academic courses is the responsibility of the appropriate University.

 What is an Higher/Advanced/Intermediate apprenticeship?